g-leech/argmin-gravitas/_posts/2024-03-16-whats-stopping-you.markdown

 Recall what you said is stopping you.
 That was your top 1.
-What about
+What about the next bit?